 1. Put them at the top of your call list

 Whenever something big happens post-engagement—you book your date or venue, or you choose a color theme—carve out some spare time to give them a ring and let them know about these milestones.

 If you don't want a big audience while you're making your decision of which dress to go with, invite the mothers to a dress fitting or a special session just for them where you try on the dress you've picked.

 …even if it's to take care of small details or crafts.
 Find tasks for them that you think they'll enjoy and that you won't have to micromanage.

 4. Set boundaries

 When you're making your guest list, let them know as soon as you can how many people they can invite.
-Let me know what you'd like their help with and what you'd like to take on yourself.
+Let them know what you'd like their help with and what you'd like to take on yourself.

 5. Let them know their opinion matters

-6. Learn about their wedding
+6. Learn about their weddings